Updated June 2020

 The four-story Rijksmuseum is home to many Dutch classics and artifacts.
-It starts in the 1100s and brings us up to the present day.
-We couldn’t possible do everything with small kids.
+It starts in the 1100s and brings visitors up to the present day.
+We couldn’t possibly do everything with small kids.
 So we hit the classics first and then headed downstairs to visit the arms, ship models and miscellaneous relics.

 Take a break: The museum also has outdoor free space with a wonderful snack bar that stays open for an hour after the museum closes.
 We highly enjoyed a prosecco and ice cream break here one afternoon.
 We recommend it, even if you skip the museum.